George Edwin Smith

 George Edwin Smith (April 5, 1849 – April 26, 1919) was a Massachusetts lawyer, legal writer, and politician.
 He served three terms as the President of the Massachusetts Senate.
 Previous to his assumption of the Senate Presidency, he served as a member of the Massachusetts Senate, elected from the Massachusetts House of Representatives.

 Early life and education

-George Edwin Smith was born April 5, 1849, in New Hampton, New Hampshire to David H. and Esther Perkins.
-He was educated in common schools in New Hampton and began his formal education at the Nichols Latin School before enrolling Bates College in Lewiston, Maine.
-He graduated Bates, with high honors, in 1873.
-His time at Bates sparked his interests in the law, and began to clerk for the at-the-time Maine Senator, William P. Frye, at his private legal firm.
+George Edwin Smith was born on April 5, 1849, in New Hampton, New Hampshire to David H. and Esther Perkins.
+He was educated in common schools in New Hampton and began his formal education at the Nichols Latin School before enrolling at Bates College in Lewiston, Maine.
+He graduated from Bates, with high honors, in 1873.
+His time at Bates sparked his interest in the law, and he began to clerk for the at-the-time Maine Senator, William P. Frye, at his private legal firm.
 Smith went on to pass the Suffolk County bar in Boston in May 1973.